thephpleague/uri-src/docs/uri/7.0/base-uri.md

 $baseUri->uri(); // return new GuzzleHttp\Psr7\Uri('http://www.example.com/?foo=toto#~typo');
 ~~~

-### URI resolution
+## URI resolution

-The `BaseUri::resolve` resolves a URI as a browser would for a relative URI while the
-`BaseUri::relativize` does the inverse.
+The `BaseUri::resolve` resolves a URI as a browser would for a relative URI while the `BaseUri::relativize` does the opposite.

 ~~~php
 <?php